poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 Yet, at the same time, the person who sacrificed in order to defend their basic human rights, their rights to privacy, is now having his own human rights targeted and threatened in recrimination.
-And I realize that any country like Germany or France, or Brazil, or any other country around the world, to defy the dictates of the United States, there's a cost of doing that.
+And I realize that for any country like Germany or France, or Brazil, or any other country around the world, to defy the dictates of the United States, that there's a cost of doing that.
 But there was an even greater cost to Edward Snowden to come forward and do what he did in defence of *your* rights, and yet he did it anyway.

 [audience applauds]